siliconwitchery/docs/micropython/pin.md

 `class machine.Pin(pin, mode=IN, pull=PULL_DISABLED, drive=S0S1)`

-- The S1 module breaks out two nRF GPIO pins. `PIN_A1` and `PIN_A2`.
-These can be configured as inputs, outputs, interrupts, or ADC inputs (see the ADC class for more info).
+- The S1 Module breaks out two nRF52 GPIO pins. `PIN_A1` and `PIN_A2`.
+These can be configured as inputs, outputs, interrupts, or ADC inputs *(see the ADC class for more info about how to use the pins as ADC inputs)*

-- To initialize a pin, call the `Pin` constructor:
+- To initialize a pin, call the `Pin` constructor

     ```python
     myPin = Pin(Pin.PIN_A1, mode=Pin.OUT, pull=Pin.PULL_DISABLED, drive=Pin.S0H1)
     ```

-- To view the current configuration, you can simply print the object:
+- To view the current configuration, you can simply print the object

     ```python
     myPin